Es Negret: The Hunchback and Marietta

 In a Catalan tale published by Catalan ethnologist Joan Amades with the title El geperut i la Marieta ("The Hunchback and Marieta"), translated to French as Le Bossu et la Mariette ("The Hunchback and Marietta"), a poor woman and her daughter are starving and decide to pluck some figs from a fig tree guarded by an evil-looking old hunchback.

 One day, they are stealing the figs, when, fearing for the hunchback, the woman tells her daughter to bury her near the tree, leaving only her ear visible, and flee, and only return after the hunchback is not in sight.

 The girl does as asked and leaves her mother there.
 The hunchback pulls out the woman by the ear, thinking it is a mushroom, and the woman begs for forgiveness.
 The hunchback agrees, but makes a deal with her: he will return in a year and a day to take Marietta with him.

 After a year and a day, when Marietta is walking back home, she is approached by the hunchback, who tells her to remind her mother of their deal.
 After three days, Marietta's mother agrees to surrender the girl to the hunchback.
 The hunchback then takes Marietta to a mansion where seven women live with a daughter, to be their servant.
 The hunchback also tells Marietta can summon his help by sitting in the shade of three pine trees.
-The woman then order Marietta to bring water from the Seven Fountains, for Pétronille (Petronella, in the Catalan text) to wash her face.
+The women then order Marietta to bring water from the Seven Fountains, for Pétronille (Petronella, in the Catalan text) to wash her face.

 Marietta does not know where to go to find the Seven Fountains, and summons the hunchback by sitting near the pine tree.
 The hunchback appears, is told about the task, then provides her with the water.
 For the next task, the old women give Marietta a bag full of dark wool, which she is to wash white.
 The girl summons the hunchback, who takes the bag of wool, goes to the river, and returns with white wool.

 The ladies, noticing that Marietta is performing the tasks, decide to give her a truly impossible one: going to their aunt Maria and fetch the chalumeau for Pétronille's wedding.
-The hunchback is summoned again and advises Marietta how to proceed: ask a river if it wants to wash the clohtes of king Jeannet; ask a wall of brambles if it wants to dry the clothes of king Jeannet, throw a calabash filled with milk to a den of serpents, throw a handful of dry earth to some frogs; grease the hinges of two large doors; enter a manor, enter a large dining room, but eat nothing, steal a little box ("cassette"), grab a bread from the table and toss it to a dog, and rush back without opening the box.
+The hunchback is summoned again and advises Marietta how to proceed: ask a river if it wants to wash the clothes of king Jeannet; ask a wall of brambles if it wants to dry the clothes of king Jeannet, throw a calabash filled with milk to a den of serpents, throw a handful of dry earth to some frogs; grease the hinges of two large doors; enter a manor, enter a large dining room, but eat nothing, steal a little box ("cassette"), grab a bread from the table and toss it to a dog, and rush back without opening the box.